 Nano Challa Cooperative

-While many coffee farmers in Ethiopia now plant coffee varieties recommended by local research centers, the farmers of the Nano Challa Cooperative have stayed close to traditional planting methods.
-Their coffee consists of an unknown number of indigenous varieties, brought from the forest and culled over generations.
+In this area, large tracts of pristine forests shade tall, spindly and wild coffee trees.
+These coffee farms contain an unknown number of indigenous varieties, brought from the forest and culled over generations.
 In addition to coffee, the Gera forest is also known for honey production.
 “Both coffee and honey production require us to manage our forest resources closely,” explains a local leader.
 “If people cannot support themselves and the forest at the same time, then the trees will be the first to suffer.
 We are proud that our forests have given us a gift to share with the world.”

 The Nano Challa Cooperative is organized under the Kata Muduga Farmer’s Cooperative Union, which also encompasses Duromina.
 Stumptown began purchasing coffees from these cooperatives in 2011, and we are consistently impressed with the quality and profile of this cup and the achievements of the people.